We have one of the largest selections of ski bindings on the web, a super knowledgeable staff and expert guides.

 Ski Binding Features and Options

-Now that you understand DIN settings and ranges, know your brake width and have decided how durable you want your binding to be, you're ready to decide on a ski binding, but there are more choices than types of pasta in Italy.
+Now that you understand DIN settings and ranges, know your brake width and have decided how strong a binding you need, you're ready to decide on a ski binding - but there are more choices than types of pasta in Italy.
 The following features cater to skiers with specific styles and help to differentiate between appropriate bindings.

 Anti Friction Device (AFD)

 The AFD can be a sliding mechanism or a low friction fixed device on the binding's toe piece that sits under your ski boot.
 It is a smooth piece designed to minimize friction between the binding and the boot during a lateral release.
-The purpose of the AFD is to allow the boot to more freely roll or slide sideways during a release.
+The purpose of the AFD is to allow the boot to slide sideways more smoothly during release.

 Flat Skis vs. Skis with Integrated Bindings

-Skis with a flat topsheet underfoot you can mount just about any binding as long as the brake width (see above) is appropriate to the ski’s waist width.
+Skis with a flat topsheet will accomodate just about any binding as long as the brake width (see above) is appropriate to the ski’s waist width.
 System or integrated bindings are mounted to a plate or track on the ski.
 These bindings are designed to be paired to a specific ski.
-Integrated bindings are compatible with one ski (or a very limited selection of models).
-They are sold together as a ski package and should not be used separately.

 Shop Ski Packages